Skip to Content

 Best Time for Wildlife Viewing

-The Dry seasons (from June to July and December to February) are the best times for tracking chimpanzees.
-The park stays open throughout the year, but in heavy rain, the trails might be difficult to walk and the overall experience might be compromised.
+The driest months of January, February, June and July are best for .
+May and December are also good.
+The park stays open throughout the year, however, and the success rate is almost as high in other months.
+In heavy rain, the trails might be difficult to walk and the overall experience might be compromised.

 Wildlife Photos